Marianna3011/ChoirKids_SWSN/Final_report.md

 This project explores whether LiGNN-inspired techniques generalize to a fundamentally different graph structure: **product co-purchasing networks**.
 Specifically, we:

 1. **Apply existing methods** (GraphSAGE with multi-hop sampling) to a new dataset (OGB ogbn-products)
-2. **Conduct rigorous cold-start analysis** unavailable in the original LiGNN paper due to proprietary data
-3. **Establish reproducible benchmarks** for cold-start performance on public data
+2. **Establish reporroducible benchmarks** for cold-start performance on public data
-4. **Compare** product graph characteristics to social network assumptions

-**Why This Matters**

-While LiGNN operates on LinkedIn's billion-member social graph, most researchers lack access to such data.
-By applying similar techniques to public benchmarks, we:
-- Enable reproducible cold-start research
-- Test method generalization across recommendation domains
-- Identify dataset-specific challenges (product co-purchasing vs. user interactions)
-- Provide baselines for future cold-start mitigation work

 ### 1.2 Research Questions